Days: 23 (Aug 12 – Sept 4, 2018)

 The CT is a great trail with beautiful scenery.
 Despite what I’m about to say, I did really enjoy it and I’m very grateful I got a chance to experience Colorado and the Rockies.
 I was extremely impressed with the trail conditions (huge thanks to all the volunteers!).
 Parts of the San Juans were especially spectacular, even with the Washington PCT fresh in my mind.
 I loved the aspen groves, the beaver dams and lodges, and seeing my first wild moose.
 I loved how friendly and helpful everyone was.
 I loved Leadville and the Melanzana store.
 Give them all your money.

 I really, really hate lightning when I’m outdoors.
-My coping strategy was to try obsessively to make myself feel safer and more prepared: scanning the sky every few minutes to monitor clouds, checking multiple forecasts, poring over satellite maps to see if there was tree cover up ahead, poring over topo maps to see if I’d be on a ridge or if there was low ground nearby, and waiting until it seemed safe to hurry over passes and exposed stretches.
+My coping strategy was to try obsessively to make myself feel safer and more prepared: checking multiple forecasts, scanning the sky every few minutes to monitor clouds, poring over satellite maps to see if there was tree cover up ahead, poring over topo maps to see if I’d be on a ridge or if there was low ground nearby, and waiting until it seemed safe to hurry over passes and exposed stretches.
 I refused to hike before dawn, but sleeping in was not an option.
 The earliest I heard thunder was about 11am and it didn’t necessarily stop until well after dark, so early mornings were the only reliable hiking window.
 Weather was the only difference between a 15-mile day and a 30.

-The net result of all this was that I was either in the middle of a storm and actively scared, or merely basking in constant, low-level stress.
+The net result was that I was either in the middle of a storm and actively scared, or merely basking in constant, low-level stress.
 I did feel better towards the end, but the trail was mostly below treeline at that point too, so it’s hard to say how much I actually adapted.

 The bark beetles have been extremely busy out there and not only is it terrible to look at, but in some places, you’d be hard-pressed not to camp under a dead tree.
 Also, a rodent absconded with one of my Darn Toughs overnight, voiding the lifetime warranty on that pair and leaving me stranded with only three socks for the last several days of the hike.
 This is possibly the worst thing that’s ever happened to me on trail.